zooper-lib/ZEF_DI_Core_Generator/README.md

 ### Passing parameters

 The code generator will also generate the needed code to pass parameters while resolving a dependency.
+The strategy is, that non-annotated parameters are tried to be resolved with the `ServiceLocator`.
+If you want tell the generator that a parameter is passed via the `args`, you can annotate it with `@Passed()`.

 ```dart
 import 'package:zef_di_core/zef_di_core.dart';